-George Washington’s egg nog recipe will destroy you
+George Washington’s eggnog recipe will destroy you

-The father of our country was famous for his moderation but when he did imbibe, he made sure his drink packed the punch of a Brown Bess.
-Not only did Washington keep a healthy supply of imported Madeira, he also distilled his own distinctive rye whi…
+The father of our country was famous for his moderation, but when he did imbibe, he made sure his drink packed the punch of a Brown Bess.
+Not only did Washington keep a healthy supply of imported Madeira, but he also distilled his own distinctive rye whiskey, and the Commander-in-Chief always made sure his troops were well-lubricated when on the march.

 “I cannot tell a lie, I’m totally wrecked.
 Merry Christmas to all, including the Mahometans.”

-In the years since historians have rifle through all of our first president's personal papers and diaries, a number of interesting recipes have been found, including Washington's small beer recipe.
-Though his personal egg nog recipe has never been found written in his own hand, it is at least a good representation of what such a recipe in the days of yore would have been like – at least for a wealthy man such as General Washington.
-It is, unlike most recipes found online nowadays, remarkably blunt.
-No intros, just straight to the business of catching a buzz.
+In the years since his death, historians have rifled through all of our first president’s personal papers and diaries, and a number of interesting recipes have been found, including Washington’s small beer recipe.
+Though his personal eggnog recipe has never been found written in his own hand, it is at least a good representation of what such a recipe in the days of yore would have been like—at least for a wealthy man such as General Washington.

 Maybe colonials weren’t the biggest fans of family get-togethers.